 Tactical or Military

-A tactical scope will have low magnification, often 6x or lower worldwide and will be typically smaller and easy to maneuver.
-The adjustments will often be simple if there are any on the fly adjustments at all.
-Keep your objective lens smaller and use a mil-dot or similar reticle.
+A tactical scope will have low magnification.
+It will often be 6x or lower.
+The scope itself will be smaller and easy to maneuver.
+Adjustments will often be simple.
+There may not be any on the fly adjustments at all.
+Keep your objective lens small.
+Use a mil-dot or similar reticle.

-For a military scope used for longer ranges, use a 10x scope with turret adjustments and a mil-dot or similar reticle.
-The whole scope needs to be slim in profile and very durable.
-This is the cornerstone of the scope market and has been for a long time.
-Finding a scope to emulate a military setup is often very easy.
+For a military scope designed for longer ranges, you need 10x magnification.
+There should also be turret adjustments and a mil-dot or similar reticle.
+The whole scope needs to have a slim profile.
+It should also be very durable.
+This type of scope is the cornerstone of the market.
+Finding a scope that emulates a military setup is often very easy.

-There are potential legal ramifications for use of a rifle with scope for home defense but there are also some good reasons to have such a weapon available.
-You don’t want to be marked as someone looking for a fight by the law but if you have poor eyesight or other reason to believe that you may need more range or accuracy to defend yourself, choosing an optic isn’t out of the picture.
+Keep in mind any potential legal ramifications for using a rifle with a scope for home defense.
+However, there are some good reasons to have such a weapon available.
+You don’t want to look like you wanted to fight.
+Still, you may have poor eyesight or need more range or accuracy.
+In that case choosing an optic isn’t out of the picture for home defense.

-The basic recommendation would be similar to the tactical scopes above but you could opt for something as low as a 3x scope but you should avoid anything larger than a 6x scope that could severely limit your ability to use your rifle at closer ranges.
+Our basic recommendation would be similar to the tactical scopes above.
+You can opt for something as low as a 3x.
+You should avoid anything larger than 6x.
+Higher powered scopes can severely limit your ability to use your rifle at close ranges.

-The most common optic for home defense has no magnification at all and are more of a sight than a scope but adding in that little bit of magnification may make a difference.
+The most common optic for home defense has no magnification at all.
+They are more of a sight than a scope.
+Adding in that little bit of magnification may make a difference.
+So, consider both options.

-A good hunting scope can be a lot of things from a low power scope less than 10x all the way to a 20x scope for longer range shooting.
-Much depends on what you plan to hunt and the terrain you hunt in.
-You will be able to use a higher power scope in the plains of the mid-west than you could in the woodlands of Appalachia you will need lower power.
+A good hunting scope can be a lot of things.
+You can find scopes less than 10x all the way to a 20x.
+Much depends on what and where you hunt.
+You can use a higher power scope in the plains.
+In the woodlands of Appalachia you will need lower power.

-More important than magnification will be the clarity and brightness of the image through the scope.
-A good optic would be multi-coated or better and have a larger objective to be able to pick out the deer or squirrel that blends in so well with its environment.
-A good field of view is also important as most animals don’t stand still for long and being able to follow their movement while waiting on that perfect shot is vital.
+More important than magnification will be the image's clarity and brightness.
+A good optic would be multi-coated or better.
+It will have a large objective that can pick out deer or squirrels.
+A good field of view is also important.
+Most animals don’t stay still for long.
+The ability to follow their movement while waiting on that perfect shot is vital.

 As far as reticles and adjustments, keep it simple.
-There is no need to overcomplicate your optic when you can get by with a very simple crosshair and no turrets.
+There is no need to over-complicate your optic.
+You can get by with a very simple crosshair and no turrets.

 Competition - Action Shooting

-For the more active type of shooting competitions like 3-gun, keep your scope more tuned to the tactical side of things.
-Magnification should be lower to make use of the speed on not having to search for targets.
-And the reticle can be as simple as you can get by with.
+For the more active type of shooting competitions, like 3-gun, keep your scope tactical.
+Magnification should be low for speed.
+The reticle can be as simple as you can use.
 Don’t overthink things.
-It will only slow you down.Many people opt for red dot sights for this but adding a little magnification can be an improvement if you have the need to engage somewhat farther targets quickly.
-Something around a 4x scope would be the max I would recommend.
+It will only slow you down.Many people opt for red dot sights for this type of competition.
+Adding a little magnification can also be good.
+I recommend a 4x scope max.

 Long Range Competition

-For long range competitions, you first need to consider what long range is compared to the caliber you are shooting and the size of your target.
-Something the size of a man at 1000 yards is not so different from something an inch across at 100 yards.
-Either will benefit from more precision and that means more magnification.
+For long range competitions, you first need to consider a couple of factors.
+Know the range, caliber of bullet, and target size.
+A man-sized target at 1000 yards is not so different from an inch target at 100 yards.
+Either will benefit from precision.
+That means more magnification.

-If there were a use for those scopes in the 30x and 40x range, it would be for competitions that usually occur in decent lighting and with minimal need to move your rifle around when its set up.
-You can go as complicated as you feel comfortable with turret adjustments and reticles with some form of markings.
+You can use scopes in the 30x and 40x range.
+Just ensure that the competitions have decent lighting.
+You should also not need to move your rifle much.
+You can go quite complicated for these shoots.
+Turret adjustments and reticles with markings are all helpful.
 This is a fun way to utilize some of the most advanced scopes on the market.